fredrikaverpil/pyside2-macos/README.md

 <br><br>

+## How does this work?

+### Travis CI setup

+A build matrix is set up in Travis CI, which will download and install all requirements before building PySide2.

+Unfortunately, I cannot just select all components of the Qt installation, as this will consume too much time out of the 50 minute build job limit.
+I'm trying to use Travis cache for this, but have been unsuccessful setting this up...

+If a `git tag` initiated the build, a Github release is peformed.
+All built wheels are deployed and attached to the Github release.

+Job auto cancellation is enabled for this project in Travis CI, which means that queued up jobs are cancelled if a new job is initiated within the same branch.

+<br><br>

 ### Tagging creates a new relese

 Manual tagging causes a Github release to be created through CI deploy.
 PySide2 wheels will be attached to the release notes as they are fully built.
 Tag using semver (`[v]major.minor.patch` or `YY.MM.DD`), e.g. `2018.01.01`, since PySide2 does not yet have a maintained version string.